sir27/sir27.github.io/contacting-faculty.md

 **How to contact faculty**

 If you are a student or a prospective student interested in doing research with a faculty member, don't be afraid to reach out.
-We don't bite!
+We're happy to hear from you!

 That said, academia has some communication norms that can be hard to navigate, especially for students and prospective students who have little or no prior exposure to them.
 The goal of this page is to make some of those norms explicit.
 My hope is that it will help you recognize that there is some strategy to the task of finding a research position, avoid spending your time and effort on a strategy that is bad (e.g., sending long emails with lots of [fluff](https://compose.ly/for-writers/fluff-in-writing) to dozens and dozens of faculty) and instead spend it on a strategy that is good.